 There are three types of adoption: open, semi-open, and closed.
 At Adoption Choices of Florida, we give you the opportunity to pick whichever one meets your needs best.
 However, it can be tough to decide.
-That’s why it’s important to research your options and understand what your needs are.
+That’s why it’s important to research adoption agencies and understand what your needs are.

-To help you get started, we have created this resource to tell you about the pros and cons of open adoption.
+To help you get started, we will tell you about the pros and cons of open adoption in Florida.

 Weighing the Pros and Cons of Open Adoption